Please share!

 Daily Expense Tracker

-If you hate logging your spending, I recommend you try Personal Capital to help you track your spending.
-Personal Capital is a free online platform that automatically tracks your spending by linking your credit cards and bank accounts.
+If you hate logging your spending, I recommend you try Empower to help you track your spending.
+Empower is a free online platform that automatically tracks your spending by linking your credit cards and bank accounts.

-All of your transactions are loaded to your Personal Capital account, and you can see all of your finances in one place.
+All of your transactions are loaded to your Empower account, and you can see all of your finances in one place.
 The only disadvantage is you have to manually enter any transactions where you used cash.

 It takes about 15-30 minutes to set it up in the beginning (depending on how many bank accounts and credit cards you have), but once you set it up you can forget it.